homermultitext/summer-2015-docs/MainTextEditing.md

   - damage to the manuscript resulting in missing text

 *This list is not exhaustive.
 Reference your Editors' Guide!*

+*Always double check that the text you edited from the hard copy is the text that is in your template file for the XML, they should be the same*

 ### Tips ###